-Veeam Backup & Replication is a data protection and disaster recovery solution for virtual, physical, and cloud environments.
-With Veeam Backup & Replication you can Create crash-consistent and application-consistent backups of virtual and physical machines, quickly restore physical machines, EC2 instances, VMs, VM disks, guest OS files, and application items, perform a backup health check to verify that backups are not corrupted and are ready for restoring, create VM replicas and switch to them in case of a disaster and automate transferring of backups to tapes and other external repositories.
-Kindly refer to these related guides to more on other Veeam products.
+Veeam Backup and Replication is a data protection and disaster recovery solution for virtual, physical, and cloud environments.
+In this article, you will learn how to migrate Veeam MSSQL Database to a new MSSQL Server.
+Kindly refer to these related guides to more about other Veeam products.
 Advantages of using a 3rd party software for Backup (N2WS by Veeam) over AMI, how to implement N2WS Veeam Cloud Protection Manager (CPM 2.3.0d), and How to recover backup via N2WS Veeam Cloud Protection Manager (CPM).

 Veeam Backup and Replication Configuration Database Settings come with the Veeam.Backup.DBConfig.exe utility that allows you to manage connection settings for Veeam Backup & Replication and/or Veeam Backup Enterprise Manager configuration database.

 You may want to see how to Install and configure Veeam Backup and Replication Community Edition, and how to Install Veeam Backup And Replication With Dedicated SQL Server.